 To what extent has being a part of the One World Media Fellowship encouraged you to pursue a career in filmmaking?

+I feel, after this first production, I can now tackle other mediums and improve as I go along the journey to becoming a broadcast journalist and work on other ideas for documentaries.
 It has definitely encouraged me to further pursue a career in filmmaking.
 It is something I have wanted to do, but was never sure if I’d be capable of it.
 The Fellowship has helped me to realise that my ideas are worth pursuing and I can implement them with the right support.

 Simisola’s story was picked up as a feature on The Guardian.

 Filmmakers and journalists, stay in the loop!
 Sign up to our newsletter to be the first to hear about our latest Fellowship, Awards and workshop opportunities: